aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Belgium became independent from the Netherlands in 1830 and was occupied by Germany during World Wars I and II.
-It has prospered in the past half century as a modern, technologically advanced European state and member of NATO and the EU.
+Belgium became independent from the Netherlands in 1830; it was occupied by Germany during World Wars I and II.
+The country prospered in the past half century as a modern, technologically advanced European state and member of NATO and the EU.
 Tensions between the Dutch-speaking Flemings of the north and the French-speaking Walloons of the south have led in recent years to constitutional amendments granting these regions formal recognition and autonomy.

 People Belgium